jebitok-dev/BashScript-AltSchool-Assignment/README.md

 - Vim

 ### Acknowledgement
-Acknowledge [ALTSchool](https://altschoolafrica.com/) for the instructors and the resources they share together with the online resources
+I acknowledge [ALTSchool](https://altschoolafrica.com/) for the instructors and the resources they share together with the online resources